Haannbboo/cs225-project-archive/RESULTS.md

     }
     // Sum of G and H

+The time complexity of A* search depends on the heuristic functions.
+In our cases, it should be O(b^m) where heuristic is completely uninformative and he edge costs are all the same, just like BFS.
+The space complexity is also O(b^m) like BFS, A* maintains a frontier which grows with the size of the tree.

 During the testing of our algorithm, we found out that weight is a really important factor in our algorithm design.
 Essentially, heurisitc search like A* is informed search.
 We found out that if we multiply the weight of H with a different factor, the result will totally different.

 ![image](factor5.png)